Why Invest in Defense ETFs? Everything to Know

 Top Aerospace and Defense ETFs by AUM

-TickerFundAUMExpense Ratio1-Yr Return
+TickerFundAUMExpense Ratio3-mo Return

-ITAiShares U.S. Aerospace & Defense ETF$6.2B0.40%44.15%
+ITAiShares U.S. Aerospace & Defense ETF$8.4B0.40%27.4%

-PPAInvesco Aerospace & Defense ETF$4.4B0.57%46.24%
+PPAInvesco Aerospace & Defense ETF$5.8B0.57%23.9%

-XARSPDR Aerospace & Defense ETF$2.4B0.35%42.64%
+XARSPDR Aerospace & Defense ETF$3.7B0.35%30.7%

 The Risks of Investing in Defense ETFs

 • Government policy and budget risk: The defense industry is heavily influenced by government policy and defense budgets.
-Changes in government priorities, defense spending levels and budget cuts can significantly affect the performance of defense companies.
-Political decisions can lead to fluctuations in revenue for defense contractors.
+Changes in government priorities, defense spending levels and budget cuts significantly affect the performance of defense companies.
+Political decisions lead to fluctuations in revenue for defense contractors.

 • Market cyclical trends: While the defense sector is generally less cyclical than other industries, it is not immune to economic downturns.
-Market conditions and economic factors can affect the demand for defense and aerospace products and services.
+Market conditions and economic factors affect the demand for defense and aerospace products and services.

 Defense and Aerospace ETFs: Bottom Line